-For further information concerning the Apache Leap SMA management plan, please contact Mary Rasmussen at mcrasmussen@fs.fed.us or 602-225-5246.
+For additional information about this decision or the Apache Leap SMA management plan, please contact Mary Rasmussen of my staff at (602) 225-5246 or email: mcrasmussen@fs.fed.us.

 Approved by:

-Draft Decision - No Signature

-NEIL BOSWORTH Date

-Forest Supervisor
+NEIL BOSWORTH Forest Supervisor Tonto

-Tonto National Forest
+National Forest

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.